Jacksonurrutia/Tankalyzer/README.md

 - Have the app find a signature for new equipment.
 ### As a user I want to see if the equipment on my fish tank is still running, so if it isn't I can fix it.
 #### Acceptance Criteria
-- Use If This Then That(IFTT) to send and email notification if a fish is not alive.
+- Use If This Then That(IFTTT) to send and email notification if a fish is not alive.
 - Have an indication that the equipment is still running.

 ### As a user I want to know if the fish in my fish tank are alive so I can replace non-alive fish.
 #### Acceptance Criteria
-- Use If This Then That(IFTT) to send and email notification if a fish is not alive.
+- Use If This Then That(IFTTT) to send and email notification if a fish is not alive.
 - Have an indicator of how many fish are alive.

 ## Misuser Stories